definitelyprobably/alnitak/docs/source/logging.rst

     | ``-lno -q -Lno``  |                 |         |
     +-------------------+-----------------+---------+

 As a general rule of thumb: by default, all messages (info or errors) are written to the logfile, with the error messages also written to stderr.
 If you want to write to stdout rather than to the logfile, then pass the ``-l-`` (``--log=stdout``) flag.
 If you want to only ever write to the logfile, then pass the ``-q`` flag.
-If you want to suppress all info output, pass the ``-Lno`` flag.
+If you only want to see error messages (i.e., suppress all info output), then pass the ``-Lno`` flag.